 If someone in the home is diagnosed with COVID-19, it is critical to keep the virus from spreading to others — particularly the person with cancer.
 People with cancer often have weakened immune systems.

 Dr. Applebaum says that this means every person in the home — not just the caregiver or person with cancer — should avoid contact with an infected person as much as possible.
-“Even if you’re able to avoid contact with the infected person, it’s important to wash your hands often and clean and disinfect surfaces.”
+“Even if you’re able to avoid contact with the infected person, it’s important to wash your hands often.”

-How can caregivers keep people with cancer safe if they must go to treatment or other doctor appointments?
+How can caregivers keep people with cancer safe at treatment appointments?

-Many cancer centers, including MSK, are offering televisits as an alternative to some in-person appointments.
-A televisit is when a healthcare provider can see and talk to the patient through video chat.
+Many cancer centers, including MSK, are offering telemedicine visits as an alternative to some in-person appointments.
+A telemedicine visit is when a healthcare provider can see and talk to the patient through video chat.

-For patients who must go to appointments in person, it is important to take every precaution to prevent exposure to COVID-19, Dr. Applebaum says.
-Caregivers and patients should wear masks and gloves.
-Avoid public transportation, and instead drive or take a taxi or ride-sharing service.
-Use antibacterial wipes to clean surfaces that may have been touched by someone else, including door handles, buttons, and the steering wheel of shared vehicles.
+For appointments that must take place in person, it is important to take every precaution to prevent exposure to COVID-19, Dr. Applebaum says.
+Caregivers and patients should wear masks.
+Avoid public transportation when possible, and instead drive or take a taxi or ride-sharing service.

-How can caregivers cope with feeling overwhelmed or isolated while being largely stuck at home?
+How can caregivers cope with feeling overwhelmed or isolated while at home?

-Having to shelter in place can be challenging for caregivers, who have fewer ways to let off steam or engage in activities that reduce stress.
-“Social distancing can cause caregivers to feel increasingly lonely and isolated,” Dr. Applebaum says.
-“They already feel anxious about a loved one dealing with cancer and then there are added fears about COVID-19 on top of that.”
+“Social distancing at the beginning of the pandemic caused many caregivers to feel increasingly lonely and isolated,” Dr. Applebaum says.
+“They already felt anxious about a loved one dealing with cancer and then there are added fears about COVID-19 on top of that.”

 What resources are there to help caregivers?